lsst/rtn-103/index.rst

 Creating and populating the repository
 ======================================

-Wwe present here the procedure we used for creating and populating the repository using the `LSST Science Pipelines <https://pipelines.lsst.io>`__
+We present here the procedure we used for creating and populating the repository.

 The location of the repository is referred using the environment variable ``$REPO``: